KokoScripts/AWS-Web-Project/README.md

 7. Leave all other settings at default.
 8. Click **Create function** at the lower-right corner.
 9. Scroll down to the **Code** tab.
-10. Replace the code with code in the
+10. Replace the default code with the code [here](https://github.com/KokoScripts/AWS-Web-Project/blob/main/Original-Lambda.txt)
+11. Ctrl + S to save
+12. Click **Deploy**.
+The prompt *Successfully updated the function (App Name).* should appear.
+13. Click **Test**.
+Then Click **Create new test event**
+14. In the test event dashboard that opos-up on the right, enter your preferred Event name.
+15. Keep it in Private
+16. Remove Key3 and Value3.
+17. Replace value1 and value2 with numbers